-George Clooney: 'Bannon is a Failed F—ing Screenwriter'
+George Clooney: Steve Bannon Is a 'Failed Screenwriter'

 Entertainment Weekly noted that before Bannon joined right-wing news site Brietbart, he worked in Hollywood as a producer.

-Clooney, was at the film festival promoting his new movie Suburbicon.
+Clooney was at the Toronto International Film Festival promoting his new movie Suburbicon.

 "I like picking fights," Clooney said, according to EW.
 "I like that Breitbart News wants to have my head.
 I’d be ashamed 10 years from now if those weaselly little putzes, whose voices are getting a lot higher every week as this presidency starts to look worse and worse weren’t still [after me]"